You Don’t Need Help With Your Regulatory Submission

 A few do’s and don’ts and you’re there – easy peasy.

-1. Don’t undercommunicate with the FDA – if you need to submit a pre-sub, just do it.
+1. Don’t undercommunicate with the FDA – if you need to submit a pre-submission, just do it

-2. Don’t overcommunicate – don’t hand the FDA three presubs when one will do, especially if two of them are unusable
+2. Don’t overcommunicate – don’t hand the FDA three pre-submissions when one will do, especially if two of them are unusable

 3. Unblock your ears – and listen to what the FDA is telling you

-4. Don’t mimic your competitors – worry about your submission, not theirs, and develop your own strategy
+4. Don’t mimic your competitors – worry about your regulatory submission, not theirs, and develop your own regulatory strategy

 5. Don’t try to use political favor or connections to sway the FDA – nuff said.

-Two Submission Pathways Converge in a Wood…..Do You Know Which Path to Take?
+Two Submission Pathways Diverge in a Wood…..Do You Know Which Path to Take?

 Then pick an open half hour on my calendar and we can chat about your regulatory submission needs.